ihrow/TicTacToe-React/README.md

 ## Preview

-A live preview of the application is available at: https://spontaneous-mooncake-f77ba0.netlify.app/
+A live preview of the application is available at: https://tictactoe-game.herokuapp.com/ with online mode aailable.